chunyung/Discography/README.md

 # DiscographyApp
-Android apps for searching discography information from AllMusic.com
+Android app for searching discography information from AllMusic.com